A photo of a server rack with many servers.

 Many machine-learning algorithms are computationally intensive.
 Especially deep-learning approaches are often used at substantial scale, ingesting large amounts of data and performing computations for weeks or years on specialized hardware.
 As a consequence, many modern implementations of machine-learning algorithms take advantage of multi-core machines and can distribute training jobs across multiple machines.

-To illustrate of the scale of some training jobs, consider OpenAI’s GPT-3 released in 2020, a deep learning model with 96 layers and 175 billion weights, since reported dwarfed by more recent better models for which details are not released.
+To illustrate the scale of some training jobs, consider OpenAI’s GPT-3 released in 2020, a deep learning model with 96 layers and 175 billion weights, since reported dwarfed by more recent better models for which details are not released.
 During training and inference, the GPT-3 takes up 700 gigabytes of memory.
 It was trained with 570 gigabytes of compressed text data.
 It is estimated that training would have taken 355 years if done sequentially.
 The training was performed on a cluster with 285,000 CPU cores and 10,000 GPUs built specifically for large machine-learning jobs.
 Based on the contemporary pricing of cloud resources, it was estimated that training this model once would have cost nearly 5 million US dollars.

 While we will not go into the technical details of distributed machine learning, we will provide some intuition based on the common distribution strategy of a parameter server introduced in TensorFlow.